Skip Navigation

 -- Explore the opportunities of global markets.

-JA More than Money is recommended for students in grades 3–5 .
-This learning experience can be implemented as a classroom- based, remote classroom, or after- school learning experience.
+JA More than Money is recommended for students in grades 3-5.
+This learning experience offers flexible implementation options to meet the needs of students and teachers in a variety of use cases.
 It includes five 45-minute sessions, with additional extended learning activities and optional digital assets offered throughout.
 Spanish translation is available for JA More Than Money.

 JA Learning Experiences support national and state standards in reading, mathematics, social studies, and work and career readiness.
 See below for more information on alignment with national and state standards.